eladcoh87/reactflix/README.md

 ## Description 📚
- React app to TODO TASKS.
-This app uses the Redux for state management,firebase api , along with mui.
+ React Movie app.
+This app uses the Redux for state management,react router , along with mui.
 ## Installation 💡
  npm install